Programs February 21st, 2017Sergio Paris

 This program was designed as a resource for teachers and educators of Title 1 schools that provide structured extended afterschool or before school mentoring or tutoring programs for at-risk children and youth, to help ensure all children meet challenging state academic standards.
 The program allows participants to receive prepackaged nutritionally balanced food boxes through their participation in a range of tutoring, mentoring and other educational enrichment activities.
 Students work to achieve goals and to overcome difficulties that they may be experiencing at school.
 The “Food for Thought” program is designed to help educators (1) teach work ethic; (2) help motivate children to overcome obstacles to learning; (3) improve a child’s self-esteem; (4) feed the child and his/her family; and (5) promote greater parent/teacher interaction.

 Many people in our community live paycheck-to-paycheck or have limited resources.
 For them, it’s hard to see beyond next week, and budgeting resources to maximize their food-buying dollars is a weekly challenge.
-Fortunately, United Food Bank has set up the Help Yourself Program on most Fridays from 8:00 a.m. – 2:00 p.m.
-Through Help Yourself, clients can purchase for $20 a variety of fresh meats, produce, dry goods to create five meals for a family of four.
-Clients can also select from items like bread, pastries, dairy products, and deli products depending on availability.
-Clients do no need to meet any criteria or qualifications.
+Fortunately, United Food Bank has set up the Help Yourself Program.
+It’s held on Fridays from 8:00 a.m. – 12:00 p.m, excluding holidays.
+Through Help Yourself, clients can purchase for $20 a variety of fresh meats, produce, dry goods.
+Clients can also select from additional bonus items like bread, pastries, dairy products, and deli products depending on availability.
+Clients do not need to meet any criteria or qualifications.